mrbusche/recipesapp/posts/kung-pao-cauliflower-stir-fry.md

 Skillet:

 - Heat oil in a skillet
-- Add garlic and ginger and saute for 1 minute, stirring frequently
+- Add garlic and ginger and sauté for 1 minute, stirring frequently
-- Add pepper and saute with a lid on for 5-6 minutes, stirring frequently
+- Add pepper and sauté with a lid on for 5-6 minutes, stirring frequently

 Sauce: